About the CDH

 CDH Mission Statement

-A Faculty of Arts Research Centre since 2012, the Centre for Digital Humanities (CDH) engages in collaborative research at the critical intersection of the material and the digital, contributing to scholarly and societal knowledge about cultural objects, makers, and users.
-Through the iterative process of designing online environments for the preservation, visualization, and analysis of cultural texts and histories, CDH projects self-reflexively investigate the ways in which digital mediation fosters new ways of critical thinking and knowledge production.
-The CDH focuses on the interpretive and argumentative elements of electronic scholarship through experimental research and critical creativity in the following key areas:
+Ryerson’s Centre for Digital Humanities (CDH) engages in collaborative transdisciplinary scholarship, research, and creativity (SRC) at the critical intersection of the material and the digital, contributing to scholarly and societal knowledge about cultural objects, makers, and communities.
+CDH projects and activities investigate the ways in which digital mediation fosters new ways of critical thinking through making.
+Our applied, experimental research and critical creativity focus on the following key areas:

-The CDH sustains a synergy between research and teaching by involving students in digital projects in the classroom and by training future researchers in digital humanities theory and practice in our projects.
-We are committed to public engagement through open access electronic publishing and interactive processes rooted in innovative knowledge mobilization in a global community.
-The CDH welcomes Ryerson-based proposals for interdisciplinary projects in the digital humanities and is able to provide limited assistance in project development and training.
+Committed to diversity and inclusion, the CDH sustains a dynamic synergy between research and teaching by involving students in digital projects in the classroom and by training future researchers in digital humanities theory and practice.
+We are committed to social engagement through open public scholarship rooted in innovative knowledge mobilization in a global community.

 Read our Charter and Bylaws